-Peters Cathedral Bakers, which trades as Peters Bakery, owns 58 retail outlets across the north east of England, a 50,000 sq ft factory and a direct mobile sales operation, all face closure if a new buyer is not found.
+Peters Cathedral Bakers, which trades as Peters Bakery, owns 58 retail outlets across the north east of England, a 50,000 sq ft factory and a direct mobile sales operation, all face closure.

 The family-run business has been hit by rising costs of raw materials, energy prices and an increasingly tough retail environment, administrators KPMG said.The administrators will continue to trade the Durham-based company while they seek a buyer but warned redundancies were expected.